 The Defense Authorization Act of 2000 mandated the rendering of military honors for all veterans with an honorable discharge.
 The Full and Standard Honors Funeral has a full complement of eight members – the commander and the seven members who fire.
 A Modified Funeral also has seven members, however, six of the members perform as pallbearers, present the flag and then move to fire.
 The Retiree Funeral uses four members to fire the volleys, the commander and this time, three members who fire.
 Veteran Funeral, does not have an official firing party provided by the military, but many times, a veteran group will take up that responsibility.

 This practice originated in the old custom of halting the fighting to remove the dead from the battlefield.
-Once each army had cleared its dead, it would fire three volleys to indicate that the dead had been cared for and that they were ready to go back to the fight.
-The fact that the firing party consists of seven riflemen, firing three volleys does not constitute a 21-gun salute.
-(See also, When is it OK to use Three Volleys in a Ceremony?)
+Once each army had cleared its dead, it would fire three volleys of blanks into the air to indicate that the dead had been cared for and that they were ready to go back to the fight.

 There are three ceremonial-type rifles, the M1 Garand, M1903 and M14 (shown in the picture at left) that are used for ceremonial duties.
 Both the M1 and the M14 have a charging handle/operating rod which enables the firing party members to add a little flare to firing the sequence of three.
 The M1903 presents a bit of a challenge since it has a manual bolt.
 Using an M1903 on a firing party can be accomplished, you just need to practice firing, pulling the bolt up, rearward, pushing it forward and down and then firing again.

-The M16-type rifle does not present a ceremonial image, in my opinion.
+The M16 rifle does not present a ceremonial image, in my opinion.
 However, a unit must use what is readily available.
 (Read also the Army’s Donations Program for a Firing Party.).